 News in the digital age, and how The Economist fits in

-Tom Standage – Digital Editor, The Economist, spoke at the Business and Practice of Journalism seminar on Wednesday 7 May 2014 .
+Tom Standage, Digital editor and deputy editor, the Economist, spoke at the Business and Practice of Journalism seminar at Green Templeton College on Wednesday 20 May 2015.